hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 $ cp ~/unix_workshop/raw_fastq/*.fq raw_data/
 ```

 Later in the workflow when we perform alignment, we will require genome reference files (.fa, .gtf) for alignment and read counting.
 These files are also in the `unix_workshop/` directory inside `reference_data/`, we can copy over the whole folder in this case.
-You can use `.` as a placeholder for the current working directory as the destination.
+You can use `.` as a shortcut for the current working directory as the destination.

 ```bash
 $ cp -r ~/unix_workshop/reference_data/ .